awsdocs/amazon-aurora-user-guide/doc_source/Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV1.md

 Following are the supported engines and Region availability for Aurora Serverless v1 with Aurora MySQL\.

+**Note**
+To create an Aurora Serverless v1 DB cluster compatible with Aurora MySQL version 2 in the AWS Management Console, choose version 2\.07\.1\.
+However, the DB cluster is created on version 2\.08\.3\.

 | Region | Aurora MySQL version 3 | Aurora MySQL version 2 | Aurora MySQL version 1 |
 | --- | --- | --- | --- |